-Raising Chickens in Georgia: Laws, Best Breeds, and Climate Tips
+Raising Chickens in Georgia: 2026 Laws & Best Breeds

 Yes, you can raise backyard chickens in Georgia.
 The state doesn't have a blanket ban on poultry keeping, but local city and county ordinances vary widely.
-Atlanta allows hens with restrictions, most rural counties have few limits, and some suburban HOAs will fight you on it.
-Here's everything you need to know about keeping chickens in the Peach State, from navigating the legal landscape to surviving those brutal summer heat waves with your flock.
+Atlanta allows up to 25 hens with setback rules, Savannah requires an annual permit, most rural counties have few limits, and many suburban HOAs prohibit them entirely.
+This guide covers the actual laws (with citations to current municipal code), the right breeds for Georgia's heat and humidity, and a Georgia-specific cost breakdown for getting started.

 What You'll Learn